datan3-2020/assignment1-ojh212/assignment1.md

     ## 11 <NA>   16 to 25             100

 The propLeaveorRemain variable represents the percentage of people who voted remain.
-From this summary it is clear that the most support for Remain comes from females aged between 16 and 25 (72.6% of females aged 16-25 supported Remain).
-The second group with the most support for remain is males aged 16-25 (66.1% of men aged 16-25 supported Remain).
-This suggests that the support for remain is overal highest amongst younger age groups, regardless of sex.
-The least support for remain comes from males over 70, with only 37.6% of men over 70 supporting Remain.
-The second group with the least support for remain is females aged over 70, with only 44.2% of females over 70 supporting Remain.
-This suggests that the support for remain is lowest overall amongst older age groups, regardless of sex.
+From this summary it is clear that the most support in Wave 8 of the Understanding Society survery for remaining in the EU came from females aged between 16 and 25 (**72.6%** of females aged 16-25 supported Remain).
+The second group with the most support for remainining in the EU is males aged 16-25 (**66.1%** of men aged 16-25 supported Remain).
+This suggests that the support for remaining in the EU is overal highest amongst younger age groups, regardless of sex.
+The least support for remaining in the EU comes from males over 70, with only **37.6%** of men over 70 supporting Remain.
+The second group with the least support for remaining in the EU is females aged over 70, with only **44.2%** of females over 70 supporting Remain.
+This suggests that the support for remaining in the EU is lowest overall amongst older age groups, regardless of sex.